asamy/ksm/README.md

 - Port `acpi.c` (not really needed) for re-virtualization on S1-3 or S4 state (commenting it out is OK).
 - Port `main.c` for some internal windows stuff, e.g. `DriverEntry`, etc.  Perhaps even rename to something like main_windows.c or similar.
 - Port `page.c` for the hooking example (not required, but it's essential to demonstrate usage).
+- Port `print.c` for printing interface (it does not really have to be fully ported, just merely replacing
+					 `do_print` with `printk` should be OK)
+- Port `x64.S` for the assembly based stuff, please use macros for calling conventions, etc.

 Hopefully didn't miss something important, but these are definitely the mains.